Aman11037/SwingChess/README.md

 SwingChess

 This is a simple chess game implemented in Java using Swing for the GUI.

 Description

-The Chess Game project is a Java application that allows users to play chess against each other on a graphical interface.
-It supports basic chess rules and functionalities such as moving pieces, capturing opponent pieces, promotion, checking for checkmate and stalemate.
+    SwingChess is a Java application that allows users to play chess against each other on a graphical interface.

 Features